 Top Tip

-Code E57, E58 or E71
+Code E57, E58, or E71

 Try This First

-Code E60, E61, E63 or E64
+Code E60, E61, E63, or E64

 Code E65

-What It Means: There is a water level control or sensor error.
+What It Means: Water level sensor error.

 Code E70